rfoltyns/log4j2-elasticsearch/README.md

 Be aware that Jackson FasterXML jars that has to be provided by user for this library to work in default mode.

 ### Compile
+Be aware that this project has following transitive dependencies:
 * Apache HTTP components
 * Google Guava
 * Gson